 Augustus and his ‘porcelain menagerie’

-If the mass of products coming out of the Meissen factory in the early 18th century wasn’t enough, Augustus had the extraordinary idea of creating a menagerie of enormous porcelain animals — from exotic birds to a rhinoceros based on the famous Dürer print.
+If the mass of products coming out of the Meissen factory in the early 18th century wasn’t enough, Augustus had the extraordinary idea of creating a menagerie of enormous porcelain animals — from exotic birds to elephants and rhinoceroses.
 Created in life-size proportions, or thereabouts, these animals were made for the ruler’s famous Japanese Palace in Dresden.

 This was a huge undertaking and two principal modellers were involved — Johann Jakob Kirchner and Johann Joachim Kändler, who became Kirchner’s successor and a major figure in the history of Meissen.
 Kändler’s skill was to breathe life into the models, to give them a sense of dynamic movement, and his work is still very much admired today.